d-ries/linux-essentials/02_installation/99_assignments.md

 ![Ubuntu_Desktop_Reboot_After_Install](../images/02/LAB_Ubuntu_Desktop_Reboot_After_Install.png)

-hen we see the screen where they ask to push the 'enter'-key, we first go into the settings of the Virtual Machine :
+When we see the screen where they ask to push the 'enter'-key, we first go into the settings of the Virtual Machine :

 ![Ubuntu_Server_VM_Settings](../images/02/Ubuntu_Server_VM_Settings.png)